TosiaCh/TosiaCh/README.md

 ## Hi I'm Tosia 🖐️
 - 🖥️ 2.5 years ago, I started my journey into computer science, out of curiosity about how technology can solve everyday problems and make life easier.
-- 🌍 I’m still exploring my path, and I believe that with more experience, I’ll discover the area where I can feel most fulfilled.
 - 📋 Alongside computer science, I’m studying project management to better connect technology with teamwork and collaboration.
-- ⛵ In my free time, I enjoy sailing and working on my creativity through painting. 🎨
+- 🔭 I’m currently working on
+- 🌱 I’m currently learning ...

 ## 🛠️ Languages and Tools